BenLDN/firedruid/README.md

 * `cd ~/minerva` (minerva was the original name of FireDruid)
 * `git status` to check if only config files have been changed, then `git stash`
 * `git pull origin master`
-* Go the files pane
+* Go to the files pane
 * `config.json`: change all path parameters to absolute, e.g. /home/dir1/dir2/frontend.json
 * `app.py`, `main_scraper.py`, `db_operations.py`, `data_processor.py`: config path should be absolute
 * Go the web pane